opencog/docker/indigo/eva-ros/README.md

 =======

 An image containing the Hanson Robotics Eva blender rig, and the ROS vision subsystem.
-It does not cntain any parts of OpenCog, or a chatbot, nor any behavior controls; its just blnder+vision.
+It does not contain any parts of OpenCog, or a chatbot, nor any behavior controls; its just blender+vision.

 The data processing pipeline consists of:
 * A ROS node that takes video input from a UVC-compatible USB webcam